Venezuela's Lopez says ready for arrest at Tuesday march

 'VIOLENT VANGUARD'

-For three nights in a row, protesters have clashed with police and national guard troops around Plaza Altamira, a square in the affluent Caracas neighborhood of Chacao that has long been a center of opposition activism.
+For three nights in a row, protesters have clashed with police and national guard troops around Plaza Altamira, a square in the affluent Caracas neighbourhood of Chacao that has long been a centre of opposition activism.

 Hooded protesters have also gathered outside the headquarters of state TV channel VTV for the past few nights, lighting fires in the streets and hurling stones and even Molotov cocktails toward the building.